Jesse-Cohen/Separation-Above-Expectation/README.md

 4. Expand to include all routes

     * This dataset only includes instances when the player was targeted, so it doesn’t measure separation on all routes.
-If we wanted a more inclusive measurement of separation, we would have to create a proxy feature  (like at pass forward).
+If we wanted a more inclusive measurement of separation, we would have to create proxy features for routes that weren't targeted (like *Separation at Pass Forward*).

 ## **Thanks for reading!**

-Thank you all for reading.
-If you have any questions, suggestions, or any feedback at all, feel free to reach out at JesseDCohen@gmail.com.
+Feel free to reach out at JesseDCohen@gmail.com with any questions, suggestions, or feedback.